PeterKBailey/Traffic-Sign-Detection/README.md

 ## GTSRB Classification Sample Script

+## Neural Net
+There are three main python scripts that were involved with the training and evaluating of our models.
+The 'main.py' file is where the model is created with the provided hyper parameter and neural network class.
+The 'experiments.py' file tests the different hyperparameters and plots a graph of the results.
+The 'test.py' file executes our demo script where the output of our model is evaluated on a sample of the test dataset.

+### Neural Network Execution
+The 'test.py' is a demo of our best trained model's output.

+### How to Run
+1. Navigate to Neural-Net/
+2. Install mandatory packages using  ```pip install -r requirements.txt```
+2. Execute the script with the command ```python test.py```

+This will display a figure of some sample test images, with the appropriate label determined by the model, and the ground truth label

 ## Android Application
 The android app allows for detection and classification in real time while also providing the ability to take snapshots and view them.